 Another consideration for epoxy resin dyes is color transparency and uniformity.
 Lighter weight materials will allow more light to pass through your creations while thicker dyes will provide darker coloration and less translucency.
 It’s a good idea to test-tint a small batch of epoxy resin to ensure the color is what you like best.

 Remember that the two-part epoxy resin curing process relies upon strict mixture ratios; integrating another element into the mix may cause unwanted result.
-This is why it’s also important to test out your mixture before actual application.
+This is why it’s also important to test out your mixture before actual application and to ensure that your additives do not make up more than 5% of your overall mixture.

 Mixing Tint Tips